Bass

 Bass - Squire Marriage Certificate Archive Ref: 3394/HOC128/3

-It seems likely that Jack’s work status as a ‘farm servant’ meant the couple would need to find somewhere to live after their marriage and the birth of their first child, John Albert Bass, in 1913, puts them in Hoar Oak Cottage.
-Family memories and documentary evidence would indicate that Florence’s mother and father – Mr and Mrs Squire of Cheriton – rented Hoar Oak Cottage from the Fortescue Estate for Jack and Florrie and baby John to live in.
-The Fortescue Estate held Hoar Oak Cottage from 1897 to the 1950s and either let it out or used it to house their shepherds running the Hoar Oak and Chains sheep herdings.
+Jack’s work status as a ‘farm servant’ meant that he would need to find somewhere to live once married and family memories and documentary evidence indicate that Florence’s mother and father, Mr and Mrs Squire of Cheriton, rented Hoar Oak Cottage for the couple.
+The Fortescue Estate owned Hoar Oak Cottage from circa 1897 to the 1950s and either let it out to tenants or used it to house their shepherds running the Hoar Oak and Chains sheep herdings.

-The image below is from the 1915 Fortescue Land Agent record of the valuation of various farms and cottages and shows that the tenant in 1915 of Hoar Oak Cottage and several acres of surrounding agricultural land was Mr R Squire.
+The image below is from the 1914 Fortescue Land Agent record of the valuation of various farms and cottages.
+It also confirms Florrie and Jack’s link to Hoar Oak Cottage as it shows that in 1914 and 1915 the tenant in 1915 of Hoar Oak Cottage and several acres of surrounding agricultural land was Mr R Squire, Florrie’s father.

 Fortescue Land Agents record/evaluation.
 1914 TNA Ref: IR58/4764